lucaGazzola/sentiment/README.md

 # Sentiment

-A simple python project to analyze the sentiment that emerges from the last tweets containing some keywords
+A simple sentiment analysis python project.
+It analyzes the sentiment that emerges from the last tweets containing user specified keywords

 ## Getting Started